barionleg/cesium.wiki.gs/Models-Details.md

 ## Features

-* Read COLLADA client-side or convert COLLADA (and other model formats) to JSON server-side for rendering?
-* Use and contribute back to an open-source converter?
-   * Use the most standard JSON format.
-Help define the standard if need be.
-   * The converter should be a library for developers; a command-line tool for scripting; and a hosted web service for the rest of the world.
-   * From the end-user's perspective, conversion to JSON should be transparent, e.g., if they drag and drop a COLLADA model, it is sent to the service, and JSON is sent back.
 * COLLADA features
    * Common Profile - most models today use the common profile AFAIK.
 We need to generate shaders based on their materials.
    * GLES2 - Recommended for use with WebGL.
 Do any models use it yet?